liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-8-faces-extensions.md

 3. avoid completely overriding any method.
 Where its necessary to do so, the extension must provide equivalent function as specified in this specification.
 4. avoid caching the `FacesContext` and other dependent objects in your own variables.
-In the portlet model the action and render phases span requests.
+In the portlet model the action and header/render phases span requests.
 A likely bridge implementation creates/destroys the `FacesContext` for each request.
-This means a different `FacesContext` (and dependent) instance exists during the action phase then in the render phase.
+This means a different `FacesContext` (and dependent) instance exists during the action phase then in the header/render phase.
 If you cache such instances you will be referencing the wrong, destroyed instance.

 ## <a name="8.5"></a>8.5 Cohabiting with the Bridge's ViewHandler